Fodark/mlp-python/README.md

 Organizing these neurons in layers permits to determine non-linear relationships between inputs.

 ## Structure of the MLP
-The network starts with one hidden layer, with weights initialized with normal distribution values.
+The network starts empty or only input layer if specified.

-The number of nodes of input, hidden layer and output layer are configurable when instantiating the network.
+Calling `add_layer(number_of_nodes)` allows to add a new layer as the last, optional weigths and bias for this layer can be specified.

-Calling `add_layer(number_of_nodes)` permits to add a new layer between the last hidden and the output one.
+Calling `save(file_name)` allows to save a file containing the network structure which can be loaded with the static method `Mlp.load(file_name)`

 The train functions performs a stochastic gradient descent but I'm planning to implement also batch gradient descent.